Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 A monthly expense is one you pay on a regular monthly cadence.
-Your rent or mortgage payment would be one such example, since you owe it monthly.
+A housing cost, like your rent or mortgage payment, would be one such example since you owe this every month.
 Purchasing a new TV, however, would not typically be considered a monthly expense — unless you were consistently buying one every four weeks or you financed the purchase and owe monthly payments.

-Insurance payments like health insurance, car insurance, homeowners insurance, and pet insurance
+Insurance payments, like health insurance, car insurance, life insurance, renter’s insurance, homeowners insurance and pet insurance

 Student loan payments